Blue Heelers: episode guide

 Already guilty about the damage she has caused to Brendan's family by exposing his father as a paedophile, Amy struggles to deal fairly with Brendan's impassioned bid to clear his name.

-Susie continues her relationship with Jason Tyler , who is about to open a night club in Mt Thomas, and Jonesy tries to keep his feelings to himself, even though he is sure Jason is involved in drug sales.
+Susie continues her relationship with Jason Tyler, who is about to open a night club in Mt Thomas, and Jonesy tries to keep his feelings to himself, even though he is sure Jason is involved in drug sales.
 He quietly sets out to save Susie from Jason's deceit, but she rescues herself by making a heartbreaking decision.

 Guest Starring: Todd MacDonald as Brendan Maguire, Hayley McElhinney as Megan Maguire, Amelia Hunter as Chloe Maguire, Simon Stone as Marty Farris, Emma Callaghan as Tracey Farris, Rian Barlow as Nick Farris, David Lyons as Jason Tyler, Glen Hancox as Toby Dalton, Ron Kelly as Rex, Therese Beamont as Linda Terry, Kris Marinakis as Footy Mate, Wesley O'Brien as Footy Mate

-In Warm Blood
+Warm Blood

 Episode 12.25 (482)

-Wednesday, July 27, 2005
+Wed, July 27, 2005

 Alex's good nature makes him an enemy.
 The man who killed Kelly's father 15 years ago has been released from prison and is in town to tend to his dying mother.
 A wall of sympathy and police solidarity is thrown up around Kelly.
 Tom takes steps to run the released killer out of town, but Alex earns the resentment of his colleagues by treating the man fairly.

-Another Day At The Office, Part 1
+Another Day at the Office, Part 1

 Episode 12.26 (483)

-Wednesday, August 03, 2005
+Wed, August 03, 2005

-Mark feels guilty and depressed when the lost teenage girl he handed back to her family is found murdered just hours later; Amy's former lover Garth offers her a Melbourne job with his cold case squad.
+Amy's former lover, Garth, offers her a Melbourne job with his cold case squad.
 Amy keeps the news from PJ as the case turns stranger and more murder victims are found.

 Guest Starring: Lynette Curran as Marie Biden, David Field as Charlie Biden, Tara Morice as Melanie Anderson, Andy Rodoreda as Garth Henderson, Rebecca MacAuley as Jan Thompson, Anna Gelling as Emily Thompson, Heather Bradley as Fiona Biden, Keiran Buhagiar as Lucas Biden, Natalie Bate as Pathologist, Terry Camilleri as Ted Garrett, Mick Dando as Joel Sutton, John Van Putten as Ari Sezenias

-Another Day At The Office, Part 2
+Another Day at the Office, Part 2

 Episode 12.27 (484)

-Wednesday, August 10, 2005
+Wed, August 10, 2005

-The paddock at the lonely Biden farm has revealed the remains of three more murder victims, all teenage girls.
-Charlie Biden has already admitted to killing one, and is clearly the murderer of the others.
-His wife Marie frustratingly takes the high moral ground, until Charlie dies violently in custody, obviously by means of Marie.
-Mark takes the blame for this and spins further into despair.v Amy reveals to PJ that she has been offered a job with a cold case squad in Melbourne.
+Amy reveals to PJ that she has been offered a job with the cold case squad in Melbourne.
 PJ encourages her to take it, but she is unsure about working with her former lover, Detective Garth Henderson.
 Reflecting on the fates of the nameless victims of the Bidens, PJ and Amy agree they are cops for the justice they can find for the victims of all crime.

 The net closes on Marie Biden, who turns the tables on Amy and PJ, trapping them in her torture chamber cellar beneath the farm sheds.